-Contract modality: Consultant contract 🔀 or Individual Contractor 🗌 🥏 Section: Planning Monitoring and Evaluation Duty station: [Phnom Penh, Cambodia] \square , home-based \square , or hybrid $oxtimes$ Duration: 6 months, 15 June 2022 - 31 December 2022
+Contract modality: Consultant contract 🔀 or Individual Contractor 🗌 Section: Planning Monitoring and Evaluation Duty station: [Phnom Penh, Cambodia], home-based, or hybrid 🔀 Duration: 6 months, 15 August 2022 - 31 December 2022 (potential extension to 31 January 2023)

 1. Background

 The Situation Analysis (SitAn) of children's rights and well-being is a flagship product designed to inform policy dialogue, partnerships and interventions to improve the lives of children.
 It Aassesses and analyses the country's situation concerning children's rights and critical issues affecting their realization.
 The SitAn is a crucial part of the Child Rights Monitoring (CRM) framework and represents a key ' 'to UNICEF'sprogrammatic output that helps focus on knowledge gaps related to inequities and child deprivations.
 By promoting the broad engagement of all stakeholders, the SitAn is expected to inform policy dialogue in the country and child-focused policy advocacy to make an important contribution to accelerating the achievement of child-related goals with equity.